-In Sectioin~\ref{sec:B-sites}, we define $B$-sites (Definition~\ref{defn:B-site}) and give some of the properties.
+In Section~\ref{sec:B-sites}, we define $B$-sites (Definition~\ref{defn:B-site}) and give some of its properties.
 In Section~\ref{sec:sheafify}, we give an explicit description of the sheafification functor on $B$-sites when there are enough Galois coverings.
 This will be used in the proof of our main theorem.

 The aim of Section~\ref{sec:grids} is to state our main theorem (Theorem~\ref{thm:Galois_main}).
-We define $Y$-site as a $B$-site with some more conditions.
-We define {\it cardinality conditions}, {\it grid}, the {\it absolute Galois monoid}, the {\it smooth sets}, and the {\it fiber functor} $\omega_{(\cC_0, \iota_0)}$ associated to a grid.
-Theorem~\ref{thm:Galois_main} says that the fiber functor induces an equivalence of categories between the topos and the category of smooth representations of the absolute Galois monoid under the cardinality conditions.
+We define a $Y$-site as a $B$-site with some additional conditions.
+We define {\it cardinality conditions}, {\it grid}, the {\it absolute Galois monoid}, the {\it smooth sets}, and the {\it fiber functor} $\omega_{(\cC_0, \iota_0)}$ associated with a grid.
+Theorem~\ref{thm:Galois_main} establishes that the fiber functor induces an equivalence of categories between the topos and the category of smooth representations of the absolute Galois monoid under the cardinality conditions.

-In Section~\ref{sec:grid existence}, we prove the existence of grid under the {\it cardinality conditions}.
+In Section~\ref{sec:grid existence}, we prove the existence of a grid under the {\it cardinality conditions}.
 We first prove the existence of the {\it pregrid}, and then of the {\it grid}.
-The proof for the {\it pregrid} follows the same line as for the proof of the existence of an algebraically closed field of a field.
-What is new appears in the construction of the {\it grid}.
+The proof for the {\it pregrid} follows the same type of formulation as for the proof of the existence of an algebraically closed field of a field; the construction of the {\it grid} follows a novel approach.
 We note that when the topology is the atomic topology, the pregrid is already a grid.

-In Section~\ref{sec:proof of theorem}, we start the proof of our main theorem.
+In Section~\ref{sec:proof of theorem}, we begin the proof of our main theorem.
 We show that the fiber functor is fully faithful.
 In Section~\ref{sec:ess_surj}, we show the essential surjectivity, finishing the proof of Theorem~\ref{thm:Galois_main}.

+In Section~\ref{sec:grid uniqueness}, we show that the grid if existed is essentially unique under some finiteness condition and is not unique if we drop the finiteness assumption.

 In Section~\ref{sec:enough points}, we show that the fiber functor has a left adjoint, thereby showing that we have a point of the topos.
 As an application of our main theorem, we see that the topos has enough points.